iTwin/bis-schemas/Domains/Civil/Bridges/CivilInfrastructureFramework/CifSubsurfaceConflictAnalysis.remarks.md

 # CifSubsurfaceConflictAnalysis

-iModelBridge schema used by the Civil iModel Bridge while publishing datasets containing Subsurface Utilities Engineering information.
+iModel Connector schema used by the Civil iModel Connector while publishing datasets containing Subsurface Utilities Engineering information.
 The aspect classes contained within this schema aim to provide a similar user-experience with respect to the source application properties, as well as make its data available for re-purposing.

 This schema should not be considered the aligned BIS schema for any domain.